GeoffMahugu/react-minting-template/README.md

 # REACT WEB3
-This project contains integration of react.js with web3 to enable blochain transactions on your frontend.
+This project contains integration of react.js with web3 to enable blockchain transactions on your frontend.

 [Demo Link](https://geoffmahugu.github.io/react-minting-template/)